Monthly Budget Calculator

 Why is the budget close when remaining cash is positive?

-The summary shows a thin cushion when Remaining cash flow is below the Monthly cushion target.
-Raise remaining cash or lower the target to clear that signal.
+The summary shows Thin cushion when Remaining cash flow is positive but less than the Monthly cushion target.
+Raise remaining cash, lower planned allocations, or revise the target if it is too strict for the current month.

 How should irregular bills be entered?